bids-standard/bids-specification/pdf_build_src/README.md

 For the pdf build to be successful, the following need to be installed:

 - Python 3.6 or higher
+- Numpy
 - pandoc
 - Latest version of LaTeX: By default, Pandoc creates PDFs using LaTeX.
   Because a full MacTeX installation uses four gigabytes of disk space, pandoc recommends BasicTeX or TinyTeX and using the tlmgr tool to install additional packages as needed.
+- The [Symbola font](https://packages.ubuntu.com/search?keywords=fonts-symbola) that provides all emoji unicodes necessary to render the contributior icons in the PDF

 Installation instructions for both pandoc and LaTeX: https://pandoc.org/installing.html